 The SBA Debt Relief program will provide a reprieve to small businesses as they overcome the challenges created by this COVID-19 health crisis.

-The City of Lafayette and City of West Lafayette are offering loans or grants to locally owned, small businesses affected by COV-19 that have not received other government funding:
+The City of West Lafayette are offering loans or grants to locally owned, small businesses affected by COV-19 that have not received other government funding:

 April 24, 2020 -- City of West Lafayette Small Business Stabilization Fund Grants

 The City of West Lafayette has allocated $500,000 towards grants for West Lafayette locally owned businesses located in a low-moderate income area that have lost income due to COVID-19.